f4z3r/vault-workshop/README.md

 This workshop mostly focuses on the community (open source) version of Vault, with elements of the enterprise Vault potentially being added in the future.
 Moreover, this does not aim at replacing the official HashiCorp tutorials, but rather complement them.
 It has a stronger focus on figuring stuff out, rather than providing directly all commands and one needs to run.
+Moreover it helps reduce the setup required to play with some integrations between Vault and other systems (e.g. Kubernetes) and the tooling required to interact with these systems.
+Finally, some "advanced" sections provide exercises without much guidance to allow the user to familiarise themselves with the official documentation and play around a little.

 The workshop is built on Jupiter Notebooks and is structured in modules that can be run independently from one another.